 7. Saint Engineered Motorcycle Jeans

-The folks at Saint are known for one thing over all-else: They make incredibly expensive motorcycle jeans.
+The folks at Saint are known for one thing more than any other: They make incredibly expensive motorcycle jeans.

 A pair of their flagship dual-layer "Unbreakable" denim will set you back nearly $500, and while they're arguably the most abrasion-resistant jeans on the market, they don't even include armor.

-Single-layer construction, knee and hip armor, and a solid fit all delivered on a budget, and the Engineered even boast an impressive AA safety rating.
+Single-layer construction, knee and hip armor, and a solid fit are all delivered on a budget, and the Engineered even boasts an impressive AA safety rating.

 Pros: